beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 49 // A Business Practitioner needs to deactivate content that Is published In production.
 Where should the deactivation workflow be initiated?

 ✔️ On the author

+❗  Content deactivation workflows are typically initiated on the author instance in AEM.
+The author instance is where content authors create, edit, and manage content before it is published to the live website.
+However, content deactivation occurs on the publish instance to remove content from the live site.
+⚠️ However, the best option would be "On the publish": The publish instance is where content is made available to the public-facing website or application.
+Initiating the deactivation workflow on the publish instance allows content authors to remove content from the live site effectively, ensuring that deactivated content is no longer accessible to users.

 50 // A customer wants to implement social media pixels directly on AEM templates What should the Business Practitioner recommend?